 In Britain, it took a long time for Nakamichi to gain its reputation for excellence, and even then it was solely down to the cassette decks; the turntables and electronics rarely got a look in, despite being of superlative quality.
-By the early eighties, a Nakamichi cassette deck was a badge of audiophile excellence for any serious British sound system, sitting proudly next to the Linn turntable and Revox open reel.
+By the early eighties, a Nakamichi cassette deck was a badge of excellence for any serious British sound system, sitting proudly next to the Linn turntable and Revox open reel.
 Around this time, Bowers & Wilkins made an agreement with Nakamichi to distribute its loudspeakers in Japan.
-As a result, B&W’s John Bowers quickly built up a friendship with company president Niro Nakamichi and the following year there was a reciprocal arrangement for their decks to be sold in the UK.
+As a result, B&W’s John Bowers quickly built up a friendship with company president Niro Nakamichi, and the following year there was a reciprocal arrangement for their decks to be sold in the UK.
 A joint-venture company – Nakamichi B&W UK Ltd – was established, with Niro and Osamu Nakamichi as the Japanese directors, and John Bowers and Paul Wilkins as the UK directors.
 John Bowers had always thought the cassette decks to be special.
-As Paul Wilkins, Managing Director of Bowers & Wilkins Ltd, told me, “he had used Nakamichi decks throughout the time when he was designing the first B&W loudspeakers.”
+As Paul Wilkins, Managing Director of Bowers & Wilkins Ltd, told me, “he had used Nakamichi decks while he was designing the first B&W loudspeakers.”

 “The cassette decks were built with a design philosophy of performance first, convenience second,” he adds, “hence sonic performance was always put first and this resulted in design features such as discrete three-head technology – three heads that are physically, electrically and magnetically independent allowing accurate individual alignment for optimum results.
 These were combined with Nakamichi’s dual capstan “asymmetrical diffused resonance transport” which offered excellent speed stability whilst minimising head-to-tape contact irregularities.
 To improve this further, a pad lifter was fitted to the play head to push the cassette tape pressure pad off the head, thus reducing “scrape flutter”, and allowing the transport to control tape tension and head-to-tape contact.”